What is counselling and therapy?

 How much therapy will I need?

 That depends on you and your issues so a difficult one to answer.
-Everyone is unique and some people may need just a few sessions whilst other people may prefer to work over months or longer.
+Everyone is unique with different needs and each couple is different – some couples may need just a few sessions whilst other people may prefer to work over months or longer.
 Some people may come and work on a particular issue, take a break, and then come back in the future when they feel ready to work on something else.

 It is important to remember, that this is your therapy, at your pace and you are free to end your therapy at any time.